dnasir/angular-dateParser/README.md

 ### dateParser (string)

 This is the directive that initialises the parser.
-The value in this parameter is the format that will be used when parsing.
+The value defined as parameter is the format that will be used when parsing.
+This is optional, and if no format is provided, the parser will simply pass the input value to the Date constructor.

-This is REQUIRED.

 <sub>Added: 1.0.0</sub>